open-ce/open-ce-builder/doc/README.open_ce_build.md

 GCC 11 setup is automated if the builds are done in a podman container using `--container_build` option.
 Please see [`Dockerfile`](https://github.com/open-ce/open-ce-builder/blob/main/open_ce/images/builder/Dockerfile-p10) used for containerized build of these packages.

 #### Build packages
 Power10 MMA Optimization is applicable for cpu only builds.
 One has to use `--ppc_arch=p10` flag in the `open-ce build env` or `open-ce build feedstock` command to build P10 enabled packages.
 Another important argument which is must to build these packages is `--conda_build_config=open-ce/envs/conda_build_config.yaml,open-ce/envs/conda_build_config_p10.yaml`.[`conda_build_config_p10.yaml`](https://github.com/open-ce/open-ce/blob/main/envs/conda_build_config_p10.yaml) contains Power10 specific settings.

 For example:
 ```shell
     open-ce build env --build_type=cpu --ppc_arch=p10 --conda_build_config=open-ce/envs/conda_build_config.yaml,open-ce/envs/conda_build_config_p10.yaml tensorflow-env.yaml
 ```

 Open-CE also contains [`open-ce/envs/opence-p10-env.yaml`](https://github.com/open-ce/open-ce/blob/main/envs/opence-p10-env.yaml) which builds all the Power10 enabled packages in one go.
+If P10 packages are built using `opence-p10-env.yaml`, one can skip specifying argument `--conda_build_config=open-ce/envs/conda_build_config.yaml,open-ce/envs/conda_build_config_p10.yaml` as these conda build config files are imported in `opence-p10-env.yaml` by default.
+But with individual environment files like `tensorflow-env.yaml`, one must provide this argument.

 #### Using packages with Power10 MMA optimization
 When using packages that were built with ppc_arch=p10, note that: